Dvoretzky-type theorem for Ahlfors regular spaces

 For a function $f:\T\to X$, and a branch $b=(v_0,v_1,\ldots)\in\tilde\partial_\T (\rootv)$, we sometimes use the notation $\lim_{v\to b}f(v)=\lim_{i\to\infty}f(v_i)$.

 \begin{definition}[subtree] Fix a tree $\T$ and vertex $u\in \T$.
-A subset $\Stree\subset\T$, is called a subtree of $\T$ rooted at $u$ if the induced parent relation of $\T$ on $\Stree$ forms a rooted tree (according to Definition~\ref{def:tree}) whose root is $u$. \end{definition}
+A subset $\Stree\subset\T$, is called a subtree of $\T$ rooted at $u$ if the induced parent relation of $\T$ on $\Stree$ forms a rooted tree (according to Definition~\ref{def:tree}) whose root is $u$.
+For example, $\T_u$ is a subtree of $\T$ rooted in $u\in\T$. \end{definition}